-I have written this book on the history of gloves and glovemaking which was published in February 2016 by Shire Books and is available via Waterstones website, WH Smiths, Blackwell’s and many others aa well as Amazon – the link to the latter is here where it can be also be bought overseas, and for Kindle..
-While of course I have physical copies, and anyone who has read my blog on the The Written World (June 2021) will know, I am a lover of print and the fountain pen way of writing, the Kindle version is one I carry with me on my iPad as it is so fast to search and look things up whenever people ask questions.
+I have written this book on the history of gloves and glovemaking which was published in February 2016 by Shire Books and is available via Bloomsbury here as well as Amazon – the link to the latter is here where it can be also be bought overseas, and for Kindle.
+It does appear as of late 2021 to be often out of stock.
+The Bloomsbury link is correct as of November 2021 and Amazon always has the Kindle version at least.
+While of course I have physical copies, and anyone who has read my blog on the The Written Word (June 2021) will know, I am a lover of print and the fountain pen way of writing, the Kindle version is one I carry with me on my iPad as it is so fast to search and look things up whenever people ask questions.
 I have found it invaluable to have it open on an old Tablet when being questioned on the subject on line.

 The book is mostly pictorial and a lot had to be left out.
 It is an easy read and any one interested in the subject should get one for their shelves.
 It is very inexpensive and the royalties I receive will go to the The Worshipful Company of Glovers of London charities.
 This company, the Glovers Livery, helped me a great deal in getting it over the publication line.
 Many colleagues from the UK industries, plus some friends in France and the USA, generously helped with knowledge and images.
 I owe them many thanks, but acknowledge any errors as mine.
 Sadly for a test of interest to quite a small sector the royalties will not come to very much.

 Once you have read it if you want to fill a few more gaps and have a little more background on making glove leather you can read what I have written here.
 I wrote it before doing the book and do not pretend it to be fully researched.
 Excuse the spelling mistakes and use the contact page if you want advice or more information